Marcus West: Minnesota

 West was added to the coaching staff at Minnesota in 2018 as a defensive line pass rush specialist.

 Charlotte

 West joined Healy's inaugural staff at Charlotte in 2019 as his assistant head coach and co-defensive coordinator.

 Buffalo Bills

 On February 24, 2022, the Buffalo Bills hired West as their assistant defensive line coach, replacing Jacques Cesaire, who left to become the defensive line coach for the Houston Texans.

 On February 2, 2024, he was promoted to defensive line coach.

+Tampa Bay Buccaneers

+On January 29, 2026, the Tampa Bay Buccaneers hired West to be their defensive line coach.

 Personal life

 West is married to the former Nikki Blassingame, an assistant on the Chattanooga women's basketball staff who he met while coaching there.
 Nikki is currently an assistant coach at NC State after spending one season at Charlotte.